domRiddle/ASF/FAQ.md

 ---

-### I'm using unsupported OS such as 32-bit Windows, can I still use ASF V3?
+### I'm using unsupported OS such as 32-bit Windows, can I still use latest version of ASF?

 Yes, and that version is not unsupported in any way, just not officially built.
 Check out **[compatibility](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility)** section for generic variant.